+A SERVER MAY support requests to return only specific fields that characterize a resource on a per-type basis, as defined in the JSON:API v1.0 specification

-The SERVER MAY support sparse fieldsets according to the JSON:API v1.0 specification.
-The feature applies both to endpoints that return collections of resources, e.g. /1.0/events, and those that return individual resources, e.g. /1.0/events/123.
+This feature applies both to endpoints that return collections of resources, e.g. /2021-04/events, and those that return individual resources, e.g. /2021-04/events/123.